Skip to content

 Key Takeaways

-• DuroMax offers a larger catalog with 31 models, giving buyers more choices across wattage classes and fuel types than Sportsman's 19 models.
+• DuroMax offers a larger catalog with 31 models versus Sportsman's 19, providing more choices across wattage classes.

 Top Model Matchups